daos-stack/daos/docs/user/filesystem.md

 ### Permissions

-DFuse can serve data from any users container, but needs appropriate permissions in order to do this.
+DFuse can serve data from any user's container, but needs appropriate permissions in order to do this.

-File ownership within containers is set by the container being served, with the owner of the container owning all files with that container, so if looking at the container of another user then all entries within that container will be owned by that user, and file based permissions checks by the kernel will be made on that basis.
+File ownership within containers is set by the container being served, with the owner of the container owning all files within that container, so if looking at the container of another user then all entries within that container will be owned by that user, and file-based permissions checks by the kernel will be made on that basis.

 Should write permission be granted to another user then any newly created files will also be